-- Buy a National Park Pass (you can get one at the entrance of any National Park) if planning to visit more than one National Park during your trip.
+- Buy a National Park Pass (you can also get it at the entrance of any National Park) if planning to visit more than one National Park during your trip.
 It costs $80 for the whole family (one vehicle) and gives you unlimited access to all National Parks (and some other locations) for the whole year.

-If you found this post useful, please share it.
+If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
-Pin these images!
+Pin this image!